elliottwa9/elliottwa.github.io/_pages/resume.md

   * 2024-25 First Team All-Conference (SLC) honors as a Long-Stick Midfielder for U.C.
 Irvine
   * Competing in the Men’s Collegiate Lacrosse Association’s Southwestern Lacrosse Conference (SLC)

-* Video games and stuff
+* Video Games and Stuff
   * Hit Celestial in Marvel Rivals (top 1.5%) 3 seasons in a row
   * 10,000 trophies in Clash Royale